Visas and background checks

 Background checks

 When travelling to some countries to take the course and/or to work, you will need to have a government or police background check in place before you go.
-This will normally need to be either notarised, apostilled, or both.
+This will often need to be either notarised, apostilled, or both.
 Please see the FAQ for the course you are interested in to see whether or not you need a background check, and if in doubt, please get in touch, we're here to help.

 Background checks are normally easy enough to obtain and usually involve a small fee.
 Please follow the links for more information, depending on your nationality.